TeamFightingICE/FightingICE/DareFightingICE/README.md

 Here is our <a href="https://www.facebook.com/ftg.aic" target="_blank">FB page</a>.
 Please do not forget to subscribe!<br>

 ### <b>Team Members:</b>
-Click [here](https://www.ice.ci.ritsumei.ac.jp/~ftgaic/index-5.html) for a list of team members since 2013.
+Click [here](https://www.ice.ci.ritsumei.ac.jp/~ftgaic/index-5.html) for a list of team members during 2013 and 2023.

 ### <b>Contact Us:</b>
 ftg dot aic at gmail dot com